Krids/CensusBurealClassification/README.md

 - AWS account with S3 bucket
 - Github account to use Github Actions for CI
 - Heroku account for CD
-- Linux environment may be needed within windows through WSL
+- Linux environment may be needed within windows through WSL2

 In addition to the following CLI tools
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)